 You can take a variety of highly g-loaded tests, such as the old SAT, old GRE, or AGCT (of course the WAIS-IV and SBV are also great, but most people don't have access to them) and calculate your FSIQ.
 If your scores vary often amongst good tests (which they shouldn't too much), then you can either take a range of the scores or take a weighted average of them based on g-loading, or sometimes a simple arithmetic average may even suffice if all the tests are good, and a g-loading is not known.

 Yes.
-It is important to consider practice effect yields do not correlate to any gains on 'g', as stated earlier.
+It is important to consider practice effect yields do not correlate to any gains, as stated earlier.
 Some tests and item types are impacted by practice effect more than others.

 This is an interesting question considering MBTI has been tested or inquired about in many scientific articles.
 The consensus is that MBTI itself lacks scientific rigor and exists purely as a commercial vessel, but that does not mean the score you get cannot be reliable nor accurate if MBTI were to adhere to strict definitions and scoring is dependent on a sample size and calibration of results.
 Another alternative would be the Big-5 which is perceived more positively than MBTI in academia.